bownetwork/.github/profile/README.md

 🚀 **Join the Adventure!**
 - Stay tuned for the official launch of Bow Network!
+- Learn about the testers program, which allows you early access, [here](https://wiki.bownet.xyz/en/testers).

 📷 **Socials**
 - We have a Linktree page [here](https://linktr.ee/bownetwork).